PostHog/posthog.com/contents/blog/ga4-alternatives.md

 #### Verdict

 Counter is a great choice if you have basic needs.
 It does most of the things the popular privacy-first analytics tools offer, but does so for free.
-The simple interface is easy to understand, though it doesn't allow you to drill down as deeply into individual page performance as Fathom or Plausible.
+The simple interface is easy to understand, though it doesn't allow you to drill down deeply into individual page performance like Fathom or Plausible.